-On December 12, 2008, the Corporation filed under its MTN Program a shelf prospectus providing for the issuance of up to \$1.0 billion of debentures during the 25 month period following the date of the shelf prospectus (the "First Shelf Prospectus").
-On November 12, 2009, the Corporation issued \$250.0 million 4.49% senior unsecured debentures under the First Shelf Prospectus, due November 12, 2019 ("Series 3").
+On November 12, 2009, the Corporation issued \$250.0 million 4.49% senior unsecured debentures, due November 12, 2019 ("Series 3").

 The net proceeds from the sale of the Series 1, Series 2 and Series 3 debentures were used by the Corporation for general corporate purposes including the repayment of then-existing indebtedness to the City under the terms of the Amended and Restated City Note.